Best Hiking Shirts for Hiking & Backpacking 2026

 Nylon

 Nylon is a synthetic material that is quite strong.
-Almost all stitching will be nylon and when a hiking shirt is needed for bush bashing through overgrown trails, then nylon is best.
-Due to its strength, it is often blended with other fabrics to produce the best results.
+Almost all stitching is nylon, and when you need a shirt for bush-bashing through overgrown trails, nylon is the best choice for abrasion resistance.
+Because of its strength it is often blended with other fabrics to get the best balance of durability and comfort.

-You will be wearing this shirt for hours at a time so make sure it feels nice against your skin and fits you properly.
-Use the size guides properly to ensure you buy the right size, and remember to take into consideration any other layers you might wear.
-If you plan on wearing a t-shirt or a vest under your hiking shirt then you might need to size up to avoid it being too tight.
+You will be wearing this shirt for hours at a time, so make sure it feels good against your skin and fits properly.
+Use the size guides and take into account any layers you might wear underneath.
+If you plan to wear a vest or t-shirt under your hiking shirt, you may need to size up to avoid it being too tight.

 Odor Resistance